 Instructions

 - In a large mixing bowl, cream the butter and brown sugar together with a beater.
 Add the egg and molasses and beat to combine.
-Add the flour, baking soda, salt, cinnamon, ginger, allspice, and nutmeg, mixing until combined.
+Add the baking soda, salt, cinnamon, ginger, allspice, and nutmeg, mixing until combined.
+Add the flour and mix until combined.

 - Roll the dough into a log, wrap with plastic wrap and chill in the fridge for an hour or overnight.